Building Efficiency

 BE-4: Require Decarbonization of New Commercial Buildings

-Ordinance 2021-13 requires all new non-residential buildings in Encinitas to be all-electric, with limited exceptions.
+Ordinance 2022-14 requires all new commercial (nonresidential) buildings in Encinitas to be all-electric, with limited exceptions.
 An all-electric building is defined as having no natural gas or propane plumbing, no gas meter connection, and only uses electricity as the source of energy for space and water heating, cooking appliances, and clothes drying appliances.
 If applicable, an all-electric building may include solar-thermal pool heating.
-The GHG reduction target for this measure will be achieved if a total reduction of 54,000 kilowatt hours (kWh) of electricity use and 500,000 therms of natural gas use is achieved by 2030.
-Tracking progress toward this target began in August of 2022.
+The GHG reduction target for this measure will be achieved if a total reduction of 54,000 kilowatt hours (kWh) of electricity use and 500,000 therms of natural gas use is accomplished by 2030.

 Electric washer and dryer.